Skip to content

 )

-Databricks Function Client¶
+Databricks Function Client

-is a core component of the Unity Catalog AI Core Library that allows you to interact with Unity Catalog (UC) functions on Databricks.
+The DatabricksFunctionClient is a core component of the Unity Catalog AI Core Library that allows you to interact with Unity Catalog (UC) functions on Databricks.
 It provides APIs for creating, retrieving, listing, executing, and deleting UC functions.

-Caveats for Databricks¶
+Caveats for Databricks

-for serverless compute. - Databricks Connect: To create UC functions using SQL body definitions or to execute functions using serverless compute,
+• Databricks Connect: To create UC functions using SQL body definitions or to execute functions using serverless compute, databricks-connect version 15.1.0 is required.
+This is the only supported version that is compatible.

-Environment Variables for Databricks¶
+Environment Variables for Databricks

 You can configure the behavior of function execution using the following environment variables:

-Environment Variable | Description | Default Value |
+Environment Variable Description Default Value

-Maximum number of rows when executing functions using serverless compute with databricks-connect . |
+UCAI_DATABRICKS_SERVERLESS_EXECUTION_RESULT_ROW_LIMIT Maximum number of rows when executing functions using serverless compute with databricks-connect.
+100

 In order to perform CRUD operations and to execute UC functions, you will need to instantiate an instance of the UC functions Client.
 This client interface is used not only for direct interface with functions, but also is the mechanism by which a function will be called as a tool by a GenAI application.

-from ucai.core.databricks import DatabricksFunctionClient
+from unitycatalog.ai.core.databricks import DatabricksFunctionClient

 client = DatabricksFunctionClient()